danbev/learning-quantum-computing/README.md

            x/   |
                 |1>

-Θ = theta and is the angle in the vertical axis
+Θ = theta is the angle in the vertical axis
 Φ = phi is the angle in the x-y plane

           θ                0